 Lowell is a larger medium-sized city located in the state of Massachusetts.
 With a population of 110,997 people and 25 constituent neighborhoods, Lowell is the fourth largest community in Massachusetts.
-Lowell has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+Lowell has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

-Lowell is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Lowell isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Lowell are a mix of both white- and blue-collar jobs.
 Overall, Lowell is a city of service providers, professionals, and sales and office workers.
 There are especially a lot of people living in Lowell who work in office and administrative support (11.06%), sales jobs (8.23%), and food service (7.16%).

 Also of interest is that Lowell has more people living here who work in computers and math than 95% of the places in the US.